Gleejr/Azure-network-protocols/README.md

 <p>
-6. Select the resource group that was created in step 3, input a name for the virtual machine (I have enetered VM1), Select the region for this virtual machine (I have selected the same region for my resource group (US) West US 3)
+6. Select the resource group created in step 3, enter a name for the virtual machine (e.g., "VM1"), choose the same region as the resource group (e.g., "US West US 3").

 </p>
 <br />